Common Good Breakfast Series

 Fredregill served since 2011 as Executive Director for the Midwest Renewable Energy Tracking System (M-RETS) and as the Vice President of the Cooperative Network, a business trade association working with cooperatives in the Upper Midwest.
 She has also held positions as a legislative aide for the US Senate and a researcher for the MN Public Utilities Commission.
 Fredregill has consulted internationally on several USAID-funded partnerships, most recently in Mexico to assist with federal energy reform.
 In 2016 she was recognized as a Clean Energy Leader for MN Women by the Clean Energy Resource Team and The Business Journal’s 25 Women to Watch Award in 2010.
 In her free time, she enjoys Nordic skiing, wilderness backpacking, paddling and playing the fiddle.

-Aimee Witteman, Program Director, Midwest Climate & Energy
+Program Director at the McKnight Foundation’s Midwest Climate & Energy program

 Witteman played a leadership role in helping McKnight design and launch the Midwest Climate & Energy program in 2013.
 Since then she has leveraged grants, impact investments, and engagement of public and private leaders to advance deep decarbonization of the region’s energy system.
 In 2019, McKnight announce it will expand the grantmaking portfolio to $32 million annually, extending its impact to the transportation, buildings, and working lands sectors.